Skip to content

 2. Set FIREHOSE_STREAM_NAME to the stream name

-If FIREHOSE_STREAM_NAME is not set, analytics are disabled silently.
+If FIREHOSE_STREAM_NAME is not set, analytics and tracing are disabled silently.

 Event format